 - The probability of a user clicking a link within a message over the next 7 days

 - The probability of a user opting out of messaging over the next 7 days

 - The expected page views a user will generate over the next 30 days

-Generate marketing lists or snapshot reports corresponding to any segment based on Prediction Manager values.
-When you export from the Prediction Manager interface, Audience Builder is launched with the desired criteria filled in automatically.
+- Audience Builder Generate marketing lists or snapshot reports corresponding to any segment based on Predictions values.
+When you export from the Predictions interface, Audience Builder is launched with the desired criteria filled in automatically.
 You can also manually enter criteria in Audience Builder.
 (For example, for any set of your users, create a dynamic Smart List of all who have a certain value or k-tile greater than X.)

 FAQHow Are The Predictions Calculated?

 - 60+ time series inputs are collected for each user, representing several hundred data points.
 This adds up to billions of data points across a user base.